For employment law advice call our Employment Solicitors on 03306069589 or contact us online and we will call you.

 Another significant implied term in your contract is that of mutual trust and confidence between you and your employer.
-This term is often the basis of your working relationship with your employer, and if that relationship breaks down, it can result in a serious breach of the contract.
+This term is often the basis of your working relationship with your employer, and if that relationship breaks down it can result in a serious breach of the contract.

 How Do I Find Out what My Contract Terms Are?

-The law in England & Wales requires that you are given a ‘statement of certain specified terms’ within two months of starting your job.
-This statement is not necessarily a contract of employment in itself, and in many cases it’s simply a statement of what has already been agreed orally or in writing.
+The law in England and Wales also requires that you are given a 'statement of certain specified terms' within two months of starting your job.
+This statement is not necessarily a contract of employment in itself, and in many cases it's simply a statement of what has already been agreed orally or in writing.
 This statement is particularly useful when there is no written contract, as it can form persuasive evidence as to the major terms of your contract.

 What if I Have Problems with a Written Statement?

-If you’re not happy with the terms set out in the written statement, you can try to informally speak to your employer to resolve the issue.
+If you're not happy with the terms set out in the written statement, you can try to informally speak to your employer to resolve the issue.
 If you still cannot reach a mutually agreeable solution, you can raise a grievance about your issues.
-In certain situations, you may issue a claim in the Employment Tribunal.
+In certain situations, you may be able to issue a claim in the Employment Tribunal.

 Your employment contract can often undergo changes and updates.
 If you feel your employer is trying to change your contract terms without your consent, or has done so already, you should seek legal advice from an Employment Solicitor.